earthly/website/blog/_posts/2022-03-15-buf-protobuf.md

 ## Introduction

 Welcome back!
-In my tutorial series on building an [Activity Tracker](blog/golang-grpc-example/), I build up a client and server communicating over grpc and then added REST endpoints to it using [the gRPC gateway](https://github.com/grpc-ecosystem/grpc-gateway) protoc plugin.
+In my tutorial series on building an [Activity Tracker](blog/golang-grpc-example/), I built up a client and server communicating over gRPC.
+I then added REST endpoints to it using [the gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) `protoc` plugin.

-The plugins like grpc gateway and OpenAPI helped make me productive but my `protoc` call grew from a simple invocation to a multi-line script.
-Which is what brought `buf` to my attention. `buf` is a suite of tools that simplify dealing with protocol buffers all wrapped up in a nice three letter command.
+The plugins like gRPC-gateway and OpenAPI helped make me productive, but my `protoc` call grew from a simple invocation to a multi-line script, which brought `buf` to my attention. `buf` is a suite of tools that simplify dealing with protocol buffers wrapped up in a nice three-letter command.

-So before I roll this service out and start actively using it, I'm going to take my existing implementation and see how I can use `buf lint`, `buf generate` and `buf breaking` to improve things.
+So before I roll this service out and start actively using it, I will take my existing implementation and see how I can use `buf lint`, `buf generate` and `buf breaking` to improve things.

 ## Background